Phase II Proposal Roadmap

 1. Read the e-mails

-You should have received two important e-mails: The award letter from Dr. Mountain contains your Program Coordinator's contact information, the proposal's Phase II Proposal ID number, TAC approved allocation, and TAC comments.
+You should have received two important e-mails: The award letter from Dr. Sembach contains your Program Coordinator's contact information, the proposal's Phase II Proposal ID number, TAC approved allocation, and TAC comments.
 A few days after the award letter you should get an e-mail from your PC.
 Please read both letters.

 2. Install the latest version of APT